| The following is the complete

 they do not answer the question of which type of ferret gets the disease,

+nor location.
 Adrenal disease seems to be a geographically isolated

 disease.
 Statistically, ferrets in outside of the USA and Canada (or